A linear time approach to three-dimensional reconstruction by discrete tomography: The two-dimensional case

+We use the notation of Section \ref{dim3}, but since the third component of the points is 0, we omit it throughout the present section.
+For two dimensions nonproportional means that condition 3) of Definition \ref{np} is satisfied, that is, $ab' \not= a'b$ for any two directions $(a,b)$ and $(a',b')$.
+Thus, in the two-dimensional case, primitive implies nonproportional.

+Let $D$ be a set of primitive directions.
+The function $f: A \to \mathbb{R}$ is uniquely determined by its line sums in the directions of $D$ if and only if $(A,D)$ is nonvalid, \cite{katz}.
+If $(A,D)$ is valid, then there are

-free choices of $f^*$-values, where $f^*$ is a function with the same line sums as $f$.
-A function $f$ is uniquely determined by its line sums in the directions of $D$ outside the union $T$ of its switching domains and not elsewhere.
-In particular, the function $f$ is uniquely determined by its line sums in the directions of $D$ if and only if $(A,D)$ is invalid, a result already proved in 1978 by Katz \cite{katz}.
+linearly independent functions $f^*: A \to \mathbb{R}$ with the same line sums as $f$ has, that is, at so many points of $A$ the value of $f^*$ can be chosen in $\mathbb{R}$.
+A function $f$ is uniquely determined by its line sums in the directions of $D$ outside the union $T$ of its ghost domains and not elsewhere (cf.~\cite{ht07}).
+We denote the convex hull of $T$ by $C$.
+In \cite{cst} the following algorithm is presented. .2cm {\bf Algorithm B} (Algorithm of \cite{cst}, Section 6.)